BardicDefense/purple-hack/README.md

 # Purple Hack

-> _The following are "house rules" and clarifications, a mish-mash of D&D
+> The following are "house rules" and clarifications, a mish-mash of D&D
-> Basic/Expert a la OSE, Dolmenwood, and a fantastic ruleset called
+> Basic/Expert a la _Old-School Essentials_, _Dolmenwood_, and a fantastic
+> ruleset called
 > [Simulacrum](https://osrsimulacrum.blogspot.com/2021/06/simulacrum-beta-release.html).
 > Rampant stealing has occurred below, and is intended only for use in my own
-> home games._
+> home games.

 # Table of Contents